 - Are they planning to travel with as little baggage as possible?

-- Will they be travelling in winter or summer?
+- Will they be traveling in winter or summer?
 Or both?

-- Are they travelling long-term or on a short holiday?
+- Are they traveling long-term or on a short holiday?

 - Is it a road trip they are going on and will they have room to carry something larger that might be an ideal gift?

 Many of us know how difficult it can be to pack wisely but still end up with items we wish we hadn’t put in our bag, those ‘must-have’ items that are used once, if at all.

 We also have some great packing list ideas that may be useful too…

 We asked some fabulous travel bloggers from around the world to suggest travel gift ideas that they either use or that they would love to have themselves, many wonderful ideas have been recommended and are listed below.